-3 Planning
+6 Planning

-3.1 Legal Requirements
+6.1 Legal Requirements

-The business is to ensure it retains a sound understanding of relevant federal, state and local government legislation and regulations, and any industry codes of practice or other requirements regarding workplace safety and the environment.
-The business is to ensure current legislation, regulations and other documented requirements of the business are readily available, including customer specifications.
+The organisation is to ensure it retains a sound understanding of relevant federal, state and local government legislation and regulations, and any industry codes of practice or other requirements regarding workplace safety and the environment.
+The organisation is to ensure current legislation, regulations and other documented requirements of the organisation are readily available, including customer requirements or specifications.